ulrichoke/k8s/README.md

 ```

-# 6. Create a new pod called my-nginx with nginx image and expose it on container port 8080
+# 6. Create a new pod _my-nginx_ with _nginx_ image and expose it on container port 8080
 ```
 $ kubectl run my-nginx --image=nginx --port=8080
 ```